szczyglis-dev/py-gpt/README.md

 - `Context: auto-summary (user message)`: User message for context auto-summary.
 Placeholders: {input}, {output}

-- `Agent: evaluation prompt in loop (Llama-index)`: Prompt used for evaluating the response in Agents (Llama-index) mode.
+- `Agent: evaluation prompt in loop (LlamaIndex)`: Prompt used for evaluating the response in Agents (LlamaIndex) mode.

 - `Agent: system instruction (Legacy)`: Prompt to instruct how to handle autonomous mode.